Skip to main content

 $analyzer = app(Analyzer::class);

-// Analyze a file by path
+// Analyze by file path

 $result = $analyzer->analyze('/path/to/your/File.php');